 Having these Tungsten-steel foam plates on a Nitinol undercoat would mean you could treat a dent in the armor by putting a blowtorch to it, indie-space-videogame-repair-button style.
 Having little square or hexagonal plates over the body with near-invisible teeny gaps in between gives it enough room for each tile to distort, should it get shot or something, instead of just cracking and splitting the whole body down from the impact point.
 Repairs would then be easier and cheaper.
 The nitinol underskin shouldnt be too bad, and the plates can just be replaced.

-Then, about four or five months after coming to that conclusion about my carmor, I had come across an article about how an israeli materials scientist has been spending lots of her time proving that TUNGSTEN STEEL FOAM, a “revolutionary new material” has been confirmed the best bulletproof material to date; and has videos showing its risilience to gunfire and the rounds “exploding on impact”.
+Then, about four or five months after coming to that conclusion about my carmor, (hence why the greater detail in this post) I had come across an article about how an israeli materials scientist has been spending lots of her time proving that TUNGSTEN STEEL FOAM, a “revolutionary new material” has been confirmed the best bulletproof material to date; and has videos showing its risilience to gunfire and the rounds “exploding on impact”.
 You guys as readers can only imagine the ecstacy of knowing I had nailed that result months before.
 I can hardly wait to implement it on my favorite car.
-I would be tempted to crash in it to update the blog lol but itll be in a self-driving car, so odds are slim.
+I would be tempted to crash in it to update the blog lol but itll proooobably be on a self-driving car, so odds are slim.

 Anyways, I hope this wasnt too much babble.
 And enjoy your stay in Esoterica!